finkelshtein/SunflowersWales/content/fundraising/28-07-2022-Gwili_Kitchen_Cafe/index.md

 <!--more-->

 We have raised £1000!
 We are so grateful for amazing support and generosity from people and businesses of Llandeilo!
-Special Thank you to <a href="https://www.facebook.com/christophffischer" target="_blank">Christoph Fischer</a> and <a href="https://www.facebook.com/williambryan.jones.3" target="_blank">Bryan Jones</a>.
+Special Thank you to <a href="https://www.facebook.com/christophffischer" target="_blank" rel="noopener noreferrer">Christoph Fischer</a> and <a href="https://www.facebook.com/williambryan.jones.3" target="_blank" rel="noopener noreferrer">Bryan Jones</a>.
 Without them we wold not be able to raise money to help torn by war Ukraine

-And many thanks to members of <a href="https://www.facebook.com/groups/601579067497655" target="_blank">Sunflowers Wales (Соняшники)</a> for hard work in preparing authentic Ukrainian dishes (Tatiana and Alena Bykovchenko, Anna Melnyk, Irina Chaus Bake, Natalia Lehus)
+And many thanks to members of <a href="https://www.facebook.com/groups/601579067497655" target="_blank" rel="noopener noreferrer">Sunflowers Wales (Соняшники)</a> for hard work in preparing authentic Ukrainian dishes (Tatiana and Alena Bykovchenko, Anna Melnyk, Irina Chaus Bake, Natalia Lehus)

 We were told we can do it again! :-)